 This chapter covers topics in vectorization.
-Vectorization is a form of data-parallel programming.
-In this, the processor performs the same operation simultaneously on N data elements of a vector ( a one-dimensional array of scalar data objects such as floating point objects, integers, or double precision floating point objects).
+Vectorization is a form of data-parallel programming where the processor performs the same operation simultaneously on N data elements of a vector (a one-dimensional array of scalar data objects such as floating point objects, integers, or double precision floating point objects).

-Skill and knowledge of vectorization is absolutely ESSENTIAL to gain performance on The Intel® Many Integrated Core Architecture (Intel® MIC Architecture), such as the Intel® Xeon Phi™ Coprocessor.
-Vectorization of an application can give as much as 8x ( double precision ) or 16x (single precision float ) speedup on the Intel® Xeon Phi™ Coprocessor in the perfect case.
-Your application may not reach these potential speedups, but what should be clear is that if your code has no vectorization then it will not run efficiently on The Intel® Many Integrated Core Architecture (Intel® MIC Architecture).
+Skill and knowledge of vectorization is absolutely ESSENTIAL to gain performance on the Intel® Xeon product family.
+Vectorization of an application can give as much as 8x (double precision) or 16x (single precision float) speedup in the perfect case.
+Your application may not reach these potential speedups, but what should be clear is that if your code has no vectorization then it will not use all the compute features available on the Intel® Xeon product family.

-As a first step, it is essential to understand vectorization - what it is and how to use -vec-report to determine where the compiler is able to vectorize your application.
+As a first step, it is essential to understand vectorization - what it is and how to use the vectorization report to determine where the compiler is able to vectorize your application.
+Use -qopt-report to generate a vectorization report.
 It is also important to know which sections of code the compiler cannot vectorize and why it cannot.

 Since it is not realistic to expect the compiler to do all the work for vectorization, you need to know compiler pragmas and directives to assist the compiler with vectorization.
 One key technique to aid efficient vectorization is data alignment.
 This chapter describes how to control data alignment and assist the compiler to recognize aligned data.

-C/C++ users should consider adding array vector syntax provided in Intel® Cilk™ Plus to assist the compiler recognize vectorizable expressions ( this is similar to Fortran's array syntax ).
-Also in this chapter, pointer aliasing and it's effects on optimization and vectorization is discussed, as are ways to tell the compiler that pointer arguments are not aliased.
+Also in this chapter, pointer aliasing and its effects on optimization and vectorization is discussed, as are ways to tell the compiler that pointer arguments are not aliased.

 Finally, this chapter also presents novel approaches to outer loop vectorization.